History of Visakhapatnam: Battle of Padmanabham

-Battle of Vizagapatam
+Battle of Visakhapatnam

-The Battle of Vizagapatam occurred on 15 September 1804 during the Napoleonic Wars in the vicinity of Vizagapatam harbour.
-It was a clash between a French squadron led by Contre-Admiral Charles-Alexandre Léon Durand Linois and the British Royal Navy.
-Linois, engaged in raiding campaigns across the Indian Ocean, aimed to capitalize on his success by attacking the British convoy anchored at Vizagapatam.
+The Battle of Visakhapatnam occurred on 18 September 1804 during the Napoleonic Wars in the vicinity of Visakhapatnam harbour between a French squadron led by Counter-admiral Charles-Alexandre Léon Durand Linois and the Royal Navy.
+Linois, engaged in raiding campaigns across the Indian Ocean, aimed to capitalize on his success by attacking British merchantmen anchored at Vizagapatam.
 Unaware of British reinforcements, he initiated battle at 6:00 in the morning.
-HMS Centurion, a fourth-rate ship, and two East Indiaman merchant vessels faced the French onslaught.
+HMS Centurion and two East Indiamen were attacked by the French.
 One of the merchant ships ran aground in panic, leaving Centurion to fight alone against the French squadron.
 The engagement lasted four hours, with Centurion sustaining damage but managing to hold its ground.
-Despite British losses, including one merchant ship captured by the French, Centurion's resilience forced Linois's squadron to retreat to Île de France for extensive repairs.
-The French flagship, Marengo, required six months of refitting.
-The Battle of Vizagapatam showcased the strategic importance of naval power during the Napoleonic Wars, emphasizing the role of merchant convoys in sustaining British economic interests in India.
-Both sides claimed victory – the French for capturing a British merchant ship, and the British for Centurion's survival against overwhelming odds.
+Despite British losses, including one merchant ship captured by the French, Centurions resilience forced Linois's squadron to retreat to Isle de France for extensive repairs.
+Linois' flagship Marengo required six months of refitting.
+Both sides claimed victory: the French for capturing a British merchant ship, and the British for Centurions survival against overwhelming odds.
 However, criticisms arose over Linois's failure to decisively defeat Centurion.